kcheykim/Kosal-Cheykim-Portfolio/README.md

 # Kosal Cheykim Portfolio

-The purpose of this project is to showcase the skills and talents of my professional portfolio as a developer including my name, a recent photo of myself, links to my work or skills, and a way to contact me.
-The links on this page will correspond to and navigation of the location on the page.
-Under the work or skill options, the images of application will appar larger in size, and the layout will adapt to the viewport of different devices.
-This project will allow employers who are seeking employees in my field of expertise to be able to view my accomplished work and the process behind them.
+The purpose of this challenge is to showcase my portfolio as a full stack developer.
+This portfolio will have my name, an avatar of myself (will update with a photo later), a showcase of my work so far, and a way to contact me.
+The first application will became larger when the cursor hover over it and it will launch my the first project, my portfolio page.
+Along with the first application, there are images that will link to module projects, future challenge, and previous challenge.
+The page will follow the readability and accessibility protocol using html and css semantic standards.
+The website can be view across mobile devices as well and standard computer screen.

 ## Built With